Our Top Tips for New Skate Skiers

 My friend jokes, “Club Offset is training today.”
 It’s mean, but kinda funny.

-Don’t join this club!
+Don’t join Club Offset!
 There are 5 skate ski techniques and you need to learn them all.

 3. Focus on One Skate and Offset